Internachi certified professional inspector

 However, while my value is at the top of the market, I make no apologies for not being the lowest priced in the Halifax area.
 If anyone is looking for the cheapest possible home inspectors and nothing else, our company is simply not going to be the right choice and never will be.
 A house is a complicated system of interdependent components, and an inspection should be performed by someone with a high degree of competency and who understands a superficial “drive-by” inspection is not an acceptable practice.
 Let me make it clear that I am FAR from the only competent inspector in the local market but all the skilled inspectors in our province have one thing in common: they charge more because, like your favourite Halifax home inspector, they have invested in advanced education, training and equipment and bring more value to the table.

 I was once addressing a group of both new and potential immigrants to Canada.
 There are a lot of misconceptions from people unfamiliar with our country and region, such as the idea of homes in North America being built like tanks (trust me: they aren’t!), newer homes not needing inspections (it’s possible to find just as many issues in newer homes than older homes) and that flips are basically brand-new houses (all home inspectors will agree this is ANYTHING but the truth in almost all situations).
 One thing I made clear was that while my prices are lower than average, I warned that when choosing a home inspector, the total cost should be at the bottom of your concerns.
-I also pointed out that Nova Scotia, just like most places in Canada, DO NOT require ANY training or qualifications to become a home inspector and there are NO regulations specific to home inspectors aside from the usual requirements to register your business with the provincial government.
-Yes, you too can start a home inspection company in our province within approximately 1-2 weeks with just a few hundred dollars.
-Caveat emptor indeed!
+I also pointed out that Nova Scotia, just like most places in Canada, does not require ANY training or qualifications to become a home inspector and there are ZERO regulations specific to home inspectors aside from the usual requirements to register your business with the provincial government.
+Yes, you too can start a home inspection company in our province within approximately 2 weeks with just a few hundred dollars and call yourself a home inspector!
+Caveat emptor indeed.

 How Do I Know Who to Choose?

-It is important to know that while I am committed to growing Inside Edge and we (and this blog) won’t be going anywhere, the home inspection industry is highly cyclical, with companies always coming and going due to market conditions (and NOT necessarily because they are bad home inspectors).
+It is important to know that while I am committed to growing Inside Edge and we (and this blog) won’t be going anywhere, the home inspection industry is highly cyclical, with companies always coming and going due to fluctuating market conditions (and not necessarily failing because they are bad home inspectors).
 This is not a typical career, where a student goes from High School directly to a Home Inspection program and it is important to remember that there are many paths to success in this field.
+Personally, I wish I was directed to this industry many years before I learned about home inspections but I am glad to be an increasingly popular choice for a home inspector in Nova Scotia.